leozin0013/Push-Tool/README.md

-# Python Pull Tool to developers
+# Python Pull Tool

-- Pull and Push your project to your GitHub repository
+- Push your files to GitHub in one second
-- Add a description to your changes
+- Date and Time description
 - All in prompt menu

-Working in progress